Support Soho Theatre

 We have established various ways in which Soho Theatre can be more accessible for people with hearing loss.

 The Theatre (main house) has an infra-red loop system (with five headsets which are given out on a first-come basis), and you can also use your own headphones in the infra-red units.
-Our Downstairs space has an in-built loop system which can be accessed by patrons using hearing aids.

 If you are D/deaf, deafened or hard-of-hearing, you and a companion can get your tickets for a discounted price.
 Please ask our box office team for exact prices, which vary from show to show.